 When it comes to your nonfiction author Book page, you’re selling yourself as much as you are your book.
 Your book is your business card, so you’re selling your brand and your expertise along with it.
 We all know fiction authors are expected to tell a good story and entertain their audience.
 Their proof is in the writing itself.
 But as a nonfiction author, you need to prove your book holds valuable and trustworthy information.
 YOU need to be trusted.

-Below are five things nonfiction authors need to include on their website’s book page to position yourself as a trusted expert on your topic, and sell more books.
+Below are five things nonfiction authors need to include on their website’s Book page to position yourself as a trusted expert on your topic to help sell more books.

 As you may expect, the Book page of your nonfiction author website needs to include an image of your book.
 It would be odd if it didn’t, right?